-I am so honored to be one of the speakers at this years conference and simply cannot wait for the 4 days of fun that this conference always is.
-Even though this is one of the few conferences in the world that will serve an array of nutrient dense foods, I am road tripping it up so, will bring food for the trip.
+I am so honored to be one of the speakers at this year's conference and simply cannot wait for the 4 days of fun that this conference always is.
+Even though this is one of the few conferences in the world that will serve an array of nutrient dense foods, I am road tripping it up so, I'll bring food for the trip.

 One of my yummy snacks will be these lovely Asian meatballs.
 They are an easy finger food, go great with dipping sauce (let me know if you’d like me to post my recipe for an Asian dipping sauce) and perfect added to broth for a quick soup.